 This predicament leaves our subconscious to connect the dots when we don’t have the attention, motivation, or drive to sift through the mounds of stimuli our brains encounter.

 A lot of these subconscious connections are far from accurate but are efficient on a practical level.
 They keep us safe, consistent, and comfortable.
-But what happens when a random threat pierces peaceful existence?
+With this in mind, what happens when a random threat pierces peaceful existence?
 A lot of us look to those who are close to us to fill in the gaps and let us know what we should and should not do.

-Our preconceived notions and expectations about what should take place, no matter how idealistic, color how we perceive, interpret, or process the information.
+Our preconceived notions and expectations about what should take place, no matter how lofty, influence how we perceive, interpret, or process the information.
 We show a significant preference for information that is more confirmation than information.
 So the fault is not in the information.
 It lies with how we consume information, where we get our information from, and how we process information.

 We fail when it comes to asking the right questions and thinking critically about the information that is presented to us.
 For the most part, we show a significant preference for information that is more confirmation than information.